johna23-lab/abbayedesmorts/README.md

 # Abbaye-SDL

-This version already has the SDL libraries integrated in the binary and is available for 32 and 64 bits (GNU/Linux, glibc 2.27, Ubuntu 18.04/Linx Mint 19.3)
+This version already has the SDL libraries integrated in the binary and is available for 64 bits (GNU/Linux, glibc 2.27, Ubuntu 18.04/Linx Mint 19.3)

 Port of indie game "l'Abbaye des Morts".
 Originally released by Locomalito to Windows platform in year 2010.